hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2018

 ## News
+- May 22: Here are two scenarios for tomorrow's final presentation.
+Some teams will be active in both scenarios while some teams are only participating in one scenario, the actors in each scenario are highlighted in the beginning of the document: [Scenario1] and [Scenario2]
 - Mar 27: Added some material under Course Literature that was recommended by the Product Owners to better understand the shipping industry and how IT is changing the business
 - Mar 23: There is now a [Slack channel](https://join.slack.com/t/dat255group/shared_invite/enQtMzM0NTYxMDEwNjQ2LTllNWQ5YWE2Y2I2YTFlZjY4YTIzZThjNWM0OWQ3NjQyOGZkMmJmYzhlNTI3ZWNjMTA2YjE5Nzc5ZTY0MDNlYTg)  for the course.
 The channel can be used for asking questions to the teachers, collaborating across teams, looking for team members or a team but also for technical support after Easter.
 - Mar 21: Today the student office assigned student representatives, please check below for further information